narsue/UTS_Imass/readme.md

 1. optional: --dir training_data_directory (Sets directory for training data - Overrides tournament directory)
 2. optional: --force_train X_Minutes (Forces training of X_minutes on maps the bot has not seen before - should not be used in tournaments)
 3. optional: --port 9823
+3. optional: --timeout X_Seconds (Will automatically close game sessions when a packet has not been received after this amount of time)
+3. optional: --ignore_budget (Used to ignore time budget parameters - Should only be used for debugging purposes)

 Uses port 9823 and JSON for socket communication.